AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Now that you have subscribed to an AMI, you are ready to install the Controller instance.

 Each Aviatrix AMI in AWS marketplace has a companion CloudFormation template.
 The template is used to launch the Controller instance.
 Highlight and copy the `CloudFormation Template URL Link Address` for the AMI you intend to launch.

-(SWM - do the below need to be links? its a bit confusing because it makes me want to click instead of copy)

 ============================================                  ============================================
 **Controller AMI Name**                                       **CloudFormation Template URL Link Address**